 Drugs that treat the cancer itself

 The right medication will vary according to whether the pain is mild, moderate, or severe.
-For mild pain, guidelines call for nonsteroidal anti-inflammatory drugs (NSAIDs).
+For mild pain, call for nonsteroidal anti-inflammatory drugs (NSAIDs).
 For moderate pain, you may also be prescribed weak opioids such as codeine.
 For severe pain, general protocol calls for the addition of strong opioids such as morphine.

 Surgery or radiation